 [Table 4]

 To show the necessity of the multistage LASSO, we compare the results from both one-stage and three stage LASSO regression in Table 4.
-For all models and both fixed and rolling forecasting schemes, three stage LASSOs are much better than the forecasts with one stage LASSO within all the measures.
+For all models and both fixed and rolling forecasting schemes, three stage LASSOs are much more accurate than the forecasts produced with one stage LASSO whatever the measure.

 5 Discussion and Conclusion

-The inclusion of more information is often the premise for a better forecasting.
-The problem we are often facing is that true predictors are often hidden in large number of useless noisy variables.
+The inclusion of more information is often the promise of a better forecasting system.
+However, the problem often then faced is that valuable predictors are often hidden in large number of useless noisy variables.
 When the dimensionality increases, the number of unreliable predictors which are correlated with valuable ones also increases rapidly.
-This results in difficulty of selecting the correct model when the candidate variables are too many.
-This is exactly the situation of the SKU sales forecasting when considering intra- and inter-category promotional information which is this paper’s concern.
-Though the existence of promotional interactions among products across different categories has long been recognized and empirically proved, no research put this well accepted concept into forecasting practice.
+This makes it difficult to select the ‘correct’ best specified model when the candidate variables are too many.
+This is exactly the situation in SKU level sales forecasting when considering intra- and inter-category promotional information which is this paper’s concern.
+Though the existence of promotional interactions among products across different categories has long been recognized and empirically proved, no research has put this well accepted concept into forecasting practice.
 An obvious obstacle is the ultra-high dimensionality of the variable space when considering both intra- and inter-category information.
-The main contribution of this paper is that it gives guidelines to practitioners on whether and how can they improve the sales forecasting accuracy at SKU level by integrating intra- and inter-category promotional information when they are building a forecasting system for grocery retailers.
+The main contribution of this paper is that it gives guidelines to practitioners on whether and how they can improve sales forecasting accuracy at SKU level by integrating intra- and inter-category promotional information when they are building a forecasting system for grocery retailers. 方法上，本文解决high dimension的问题，用更多信息提高accuracy

-Our results show that all the models integrating extra more information, even only including extra information from the intra-category five top sales products, perform significantly better than the baseline model when using a rolling forecasting scheme.
-In general, we can improve forecasting accuracy by about 14 percent over the model including only focal SKU’s own predictors.
-But among the improvements, about 89 percent of it comes from the intra-category information, and only 11 percent from the inter-category information.
-However, when checking the forecasting results at category level, results show that the accuracy improvements are uneven among different categories.
+Our results show that all the models integrating extra information, even only including extra information from the intra-category five top sales products, perform significantly better than the baseline model when using a rolling forecasting scheme.
+In general, we can improve forecasting accuracy by about 14 percent over the model including only the focal SKU’s own predictors.
+But among the improvements, about 89% comes from the intra-category information, and only 11% from the inter-category information.
+However, when checking the forecasting results at category level, results show that the accuracy improvements are spread unevenly among different categories.
 Though intra-category information still consistently contributes the main part of the forecasting improvements across categories, inter-category information can also contribute up to 40% in some categories.
 But integrating more information increases the computational complexity substantially: from data processing, model selection and estimation.
-In return to this we can achieve a better forecasting accuracy.
+In return, better forecasting accuracy can consistently be achieved.
 In practice, we need to weigh the benefit from increasing forecast accuracy and the cost and practicality of increasing computational complexity.
-Because of the rapid decreasing of the cost on data storage, processing and computation, integrating more information to improve the forecasting might be a promising option for major grocery retailers.
+Because of the rapidly decreasing of the cost on data storage, processing and computation, integrating more information to improve the grocery retailer’s forecasting is a promising option..